Research team

 Stuart provides research to inform policy and practice in the charity sector.
 He is a member of DSC’s leadership team, and he manages the team behind DSC’s bespoke research, funding guides and Funds Online research.

-Stuart specialises in armed forces charities, and he won the 2021 FiMT Research Award for his work in this field, which is cited at government level.
+Stuart specialises in Armed Forces charities, and he won the 2021 FiMT Research Award for his work in this field, which is cited at government level.
 He has co-authored ten reports on the subject, including the definitive 2020 report – Sector Insight: Armed Forces Charities.

 Stuart holds a BA (Hons) in Psychology and Sociology, an MSc in Applied Psychology, and a PGCE in Psychology.
 He is a qualified teacher and taught for five years before moving into applied research.